- Briefing Room

 A basic assumption in VfM analysis is that conventional procurement is possible with public financing in the same time frame as the P3.
 However, this may not be true if the procuring agency is faced with budgetary or debt capacity constraints that limit its ability to tap into future revenue streams to pay for investment today.
 Thus, benefits to users that may accrue from earlier delivery of the project under a P3 are not considered in quantitative VfM analysis, although they may be considered in a qualitative fashion.

-Another assumption in VfM analysis is that the project scope under the P3 will be exactly the same as under conventional delivery.
-Thus, any modifications to scope proposed in a P3 bid would need to be included in the conventional delivery option to make the VfM evaluation valid.
+Secondly, an assumption in VfM analysis is that the project scope under the P3 option will be exactly the same as under conventional delivery.
+Thus, any innovations that involve modifications to scope proposed in a P3 bid would need to be included in the conventional delivery option to make the VfM evaluation valid.
 BCA, on the other hand, can compare projects with differing scope, and is able to capture benefits or disbenefits from changes in scope proposed in a P3 bid.

-Finally, VfM analysis does not quantitatively capture benefits to users from changes in service quality provided to users under a P3.
-For example, a P3 may provide higher pavement ride quality, improved incident response, or reduced traffic disruption during construction and maintenance activities.
-BCA can account for these benefits to users quantitatively, while VfM either ignores them or relegates them to qualitative assessment.
+Thirdly, VfM analysis does not quantitatively capture benefits or costs to users from differences in service quality provided to users under alternative delivery methods.
+For example, there may be differences among project delivery alternatives with respect to pavement ride quality, incident response, or traffic disruption during construction and maintenance activities.
+BCA can account for these differential impacts on users quantitatively, while VfM either ignores them or relegates them to qualitative assessment.